-- Screening referrals for other cancers
+- refer you for screening for other cancers when indicated

-In addition to working closely with your treatment team, the nurse practitioners provide a treatment summary and survivorship care plan to you, your primary care doctor, and other medical providers.
-Your physicians can then incorporate this information into your overall medical plan.
-After each visit, the nurse practitioner will continue to update your other medical providers.
+The nurse practitioners on your team also provide your survivorship care plan to you, your primary care doctor, and other medical providers that are part of your overall medical plan.
+After each visit at MSK, the nurse practitioner will continue to update your other medical providers.